Twin bombings at churches in Pakistan kill 14, wound 78

 After the talks failed, the military launched an offensive in the remote northwestern region of North Waziristan along the Afghan border to push the Taliban from the last major region they controlled.

-The military now holds the major urban centers there, but residents say many militants fled before the offensive began and others remain in rural areas.
+The military now holds the major urban centres there, but residents say many militants fled before the offensive began and others remain in rural areas.

 (Additional reporting by Saud Mehsud in Dera Ismail Khan; Writing by Katharine Houreld; Editing by Alison Williams)